DFE-Digital/architecture/principles/enterprise-architecture-principles.md

 __How?__

--  Data must be sharable – solutions should adhere to Departmental Data Standards, working with DfE Data Governance team to extend those standards if necessary.
+-  Data must be sharable – solutions should adhere to Departmental Data Standards, working with the DfE Data Governance team to extend those standards if necessary.
 -  Data must be shared – services should provide methods of sharing data with other services to support other user journeys, and with the Enterprise Data & Analysis Platform to support reporting, analysis and Data Science.
--  Data must be protected – services must take care during both development and operational phases to adequately secure live data, including but not limited to data containing Personally Identifiable Information.
+-  Data must be protected – services must take care during both development and operational phases to adequately secure live data, including but not limited to data containing Personally Identifiable Information (PII).
 Architects must follow the Departmental Data Protection policies held by the DfE Data Governance team to ensure they are protecting our shared assets appropriately.

 __Relates to__